 10. Unclutter Your Life and Live by Your Lists

 The best way to eliminate clutter is to prevent it from accumulating in the first place.
 One technique that will help you do this is to start a shopping list to refer to in the future.
 Unless it’s an emergency, don’t shop without your list.
 When you buy something from the list, delete it.
 When you notice something else you need, add it.
 Don’t add anything to the list without checking first to make sure you don’t already own it.

 On your phone or in a notebook—whichever you will remember to use—make a list with sections for:

 - Nonfood grocery store and drugstore items

 - Any other category of items you buy regularly

 Half the battle is not becoming overwhelmed by the state of your home or the amount of items that actually are clutter.
-By taking simple actions like the ones above, you can stay one step ahead of your homemaking chores and create a home—and a life—that serves you well, one small decluttering project at a time.
+By taking simple actions like these to get rid of clutter, you can stay one step ahead of your chores and create a home—and a life—that serves you well, one small decluttering project at a time.